 - Look at the shadows cast by the trees in the lower left center.
 The light source casting those shadows is high and to the left – not from the direction of the moon.
 Same thing with the shadows cast by the ski lift support poles and other tress in the area.
 Same thing with the shadows cast by the rock outcroppings on the hill.
 The moon is certainly illuminating the scene, but it’s not the moon you see in the picture.

 I shared this photo from Mr Zeevi’s page on my Facebook page and challenged my friends and subscribers to analyze the photo.
 Many of them did and noticed the same red flags as I saw.
 High five to you all!

 In my photography, I post-process almost every photo I publish.
-I have to because I shoot almost exclusively in raw.
+I have to because I save my images on my camera’s memory card in the raw format.
 As a matter of personal style, my goal in post processing is to compensate or overcome the limitations of my equipment’s ability to display the scene as I saw it.
 Usually, that involves brightening areas of shadow to reveal visible detail that actually existed, but not fully visible in the image due to sensor dynamic range limitations.
 The detail is really there in the original photograph – I just have to bring it out to match what I saw.